msadley/msadley/README.md

 ### About me

 Hi!
-I'm Adley, a **Software Enginner** with interest on open-source and machine learning, fuelled by coffee and curiosity at [**University of Campina Grande**](https://portal.ufcg.edu.br/).
+I'm Adley, a **Software Enginner** with interest on open-source and machine learning, fuelled by coffee and curiosity at [**Federal University of Campina Grande**](https://portal.ufcg.edu.br/).
 I'm currently learning decentralized networks systems and a bit of frontend development.
 I like to explore new technologies and build fancy stuff.

 ### My tech stack